dotmindlabs/hugo-amplify/content/posts/Blogs.md

 Kinesis
 =======

-Allows to process and analyze real-time and streaming data, as it arrives, and respond instantly instead of having to wait unitl all your data is collected before the processing can begin.
+Allows to process and analyze real-time and streaming data, as it arrives, and responds instantly instead of having to wait unitl all your data is collected before the processing can begin.

 - Streams are made of Shards
 - Each Shard **ingest** data up to **1MB/sec**, and up to 1000 TPS